syedalinaqihasni/coderabbit-docs/docs/platforms/self-hosted-gitlab.md

 ---
-title: CodeRabbit for Self-Managed GitLab
+title: Integrating CodeRabbit for Self-Managed GitLab
-description: Integrate CodeRabbit with your Self-Managed GitLab instance.
+description: Learn how to integrate CodeRabbit with your Self-Managed GitLab instance.
 sidebar_label: Self-Managed GitLab
 sidebar_position: 4
 ---